tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 accounts.url Directive
 ======================

+The accounts.url directive allows access requests to be controlled by an HTTP-based login service, useful for centralized deployments.
+This was used by AllMyData to provide web-based file access, where the service used a simple PHP script and database lookups to map an account email address and password into a tahoe rootcap.
+The service will receive a multipart/form-data POST, just like one created with a <form> and <input>
+fields, with three parameters:

+* action: "authenticate" (this is a static string, for backwards compatibility with the old AllMyData authentication service)
+* email: USERNAME (Tahoe has no notion of email addresses, but the authentication service uses them as account names, so the interface presents this argument as "email" rather than "username").
+* passwd: PASSWORD

+And should return a single string that either contains a Tahoe rootcap (URI:DIR2:...), or "0" to indicate a login failure.

-The accounts.url directive should point to a secure, preferably localhost-only service.
-This makes it harder for attackers to brute force the password or use DNS poisoning to cause the Tahoe-LAFS gateway to talk with the wrong server, thereby revealing the username and passwords.
+Tahoe-LAFS recommends the service be secure, preferably localhost-only.
+This makes it harder for attackers to brute force the password or use DNS poisoning to cause the Tahoe-LAFS gateway to talk with the wrong server, thereby revealing the usernames and passwords.

-Tahoe-LAFS will send the credentials, email address and password to the URI specified in the accounts.url directive.
-If the credentials are correct, the server will return a rootcap string.
-Otherwise, it returns the string "0" which means bad username and/or password.

 Configuring FTP Access
 ======================